Charlotte Partnership Program FAQs

 We encourage you to raise a little more than the required amount of support in case one of your donors is unable to fulfill their Partnership commitment at some point during your academic career.
 However, if you raise significantly more than necessary, and your donors are willing to contribute to your personal account, they can direct their gift to your personal account through the Partnership Program.
 It is crucial that both you and your donors understand that gifts directed to your personal account are not tax-deductible.

 Yes.
 Donors can give any amount, and they can make a monthly, annual or one-time gift.
-We suggest your donors give $35 a month so that they have an idea of how to give.
-But if a donor is unable to give $35, you can find additional donors to make up the difference.
-For instance, if you have a friend who wants to give $10 a month and an aunt who wants to give $25 a month, their gifts would be equivalent to one donor.
+We suggest your donors give $45 a month so that they have an idea of how to give.
+But if a donor is unable to give $45, you can find additional donors to make up the difference.
+For example, if a donor wants to give $20 a month and another who gives $25 a month, their gifts would be equivalent to one donor.

 When should my donors start sending in money?

 We prefer that donors begin giving as soon as they commit to support you.
 However, donors need to give their first gift by: